MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/user-reviews.md

 From the Reviews page you can complete the following actions:

-* View your extension’s Average Rating
+* View your extension’s Average Rating.

-* View the total number of ratings received for your extension
+* View the total number of ratings received for your extension.

-* Reply to reviews
+* Reply to reviews.

-* View the list of all reviews received for your extension and your responses
+* View the list of all reviews received for your extension and your responses.

-* Edit your previous responses
+* Edit your previous responses.

-* Apply filters to the reviews based on the extension rating and response status
+* Apply filters to the reviews based on the extension rating and response status.

 <!-- ====================================================================== -->